 3. Building the business capacity of WSMEs and fostering increased access to knowledge through an online platform for training and mentoring.
 It also includes gathering new evidence and data through evaluations on the effectiveness and the impact of these gender interventions.

-Women Accelerating Vibrant Enterprises in Southeast Asia and the Pacific (WAVES)
+Round II: Women Accelerating Vibrant Enterprises in Southeast Asia and the Pacific (WAVES)